The Perfect Marriage and Much More: Combining Dimension Reduction, Distance Measures and Covariance: Methodological Innovations

 The convolution of two probability densities arises when we have the sum of two independent random variables, $Z=X+Y$.
 The density of $Z,\;h_{Z}\left(z\right)$ is given by,

-When the number of independent random variables being added is more than two, or the reduced dimension after the Lemma \ref{Prop:Johnson and Lindenstrauss --- Dasgupta and Gupta} transformation is more than two, $k>2$, then we can take the convolution of the density resulting after the convolution of the first two random variables, with the density of the third variable and so on in a pair wise manner, till we have the final density.\end{doublespace} \end{prop} \begin{proof} \begin{doublespace} Appendix \ref{sub:Proof-of-Proposition: Normal_Lognormal} sketches a general proof and then tailors it to our case where the normal distribution has zero mean and the two variables are uncorrelated.\end{doublespace}

-\end{proof} Methods of estimating parameters and comparing the resulting distributions when normal (log-normal) distributions are mixed, are studied in (Fowlkes 1979 ;Vernic, Teodorescu and Pelican 2009).
-As noted earlier, the normal log-normal mixture tends to the normal distribution when the log-normal distribution has low variance and this property can be helpful for deciding when this approach is suitable.
-In addition, while it useful to keep these results at the back of our mind, it is worth finding simpler distributions instead of having to numerically calculate the distance based on the normal log-normal mixture sum.
-An alternate is discussed in the next section, where we set both distributions to be truncated normal.
+When the number of independent random variables being added is more than two, or the reduced dimension after the Lemma \ref{Prop:Johnson and Lindenstrauss --- Dasgupta and Gupta} transformation is more than two, $k>2$, then we can take the convolution of the density resulting after the convolution of the first two random variables, with the density of the third variable and so on in a pair wise manner, till we have the final density. \end{doublespace} \end{prop} \begin{proof} \begin{doublespace} Appendix \ref{subsec:Proof-of-Proposition: Normal_Lognormal} sketches a general proof and then tailors it to our case where the normal distribution has zero mean and the two variables are uncorrelated. \end{doublespace} \end{proof} \begin{doublespace} Methods of estimating parameters and comparing the resulting distributions when normal (log-normal) distributions are mixed, are studied in (Fowlkes 1979; Vernic, Teodorescu \& Pelican 2009).
+As noted earlier, the normal log-normal mixture tends to the normal distribution when the log-normal distribution has low variance and this property can be helpful for deciding when this approach is suitable. \end{doublespace} \begin{doublespace}